CUNY-CL/yoyodyne/examples/wandb_sweeps/README.md

     CSV".

-Alternatively, one can use [`best_hyperparameters.py`](best_hyperparamaters.py) to retrieve the hyperparameters of the best run, formatted as Bash-style flags:
+Alternatively, one can use [`best_hyperparameters.py`](best_hyperparamaters.py) to retrieve the hyperparameters of the best run, formatted as CLI flags:

     ./best_hyperparameters.py --entity "${ENTITY}" --project "${PROJECT}" \
          --sweep_id "${SWEEP_ID}"